The Garden, a fertile ground for the seed of fateweaving

 He explained that he had heard me talk about my concepts and that he would be organizing a ceremony within a week-long gathering of two hundred people in a castle in France, based on exactly the ideas I was just formulating.

 He also pointed out a lot of strange things happening in the room.
 Among other things, he said he could see an energy radiating out of the side of my head.
-He described it like watching a white fountain play.
+He described it like watching a white fountain play “with almost religious purity”.

 I was pretty dumbfounded by that remark, because I believe I had not mentioned my vision of the white fountain yet, nor my attempts to write a poem about it.